Statelessness Summer course 2014

 The course provides participants with new knowledge, tools and skills to address statelessness and enforce the right to nationality.
-The curriculum is taught by lecturers from a variety of backgrounds, both professionally and geographically.
-Participants from all over the world engage actively in the different sessions, with several opportunities throughout the week to work in smaller teams and focus specifically on their own area of interest.
+The curriculum is taught by lecturers from a variety of backgrounds, both professionally and geographically, all of whom are internationally recognized experts with many years of experience working on statelessness.
+Participants from all over the world engage actively in the different sessions, with several opportunities throughout the week to work in smaller teams and focus specifically on their own area of interest, e.g. through assignments designed to develop strategic ideas on research, advocacy or litigation.
 As such, the participants will benefit from the knowledge and professional experience of both the lecturers and their fellow participants.

-The course fee is ¤ 950.
+The course fee is € 950.
 This covers all weekday lunches, tuition, course materials, and a closing dinner.
 Other evening and weekend meals are not included in the course fee.
-A limited number of scholarships are available for applicants who are able to demonstrate how their work would benefit from participation in the Course, but who would otherwise be unable to participate.
-Note that all scholarship positions are highly competitive: should you wish to be considered, please indicate this at the moment of registration and explain clearly how the Course would benefit your work in your letter of motivation.
+A limited number of scholarships are available for applicants who are able to demonstrate how their work would benefit from participation in the course, but who would otherwise be unable to participate.
+Note that all scholarship positions are highly competitive and we strongly encourage you to seek alternative funding to secure your participation in the course.

 An accommodation package is available at a comfortable hotel in Tilburg.
-The fee is ¤ 550, which covers 6 nights' bed-and-breakfast accommodation and bike hire (4 – 10 August 2013).
+The fee is € 550, which covers 6 nights' bed-and-breakfast accommodation as well as bicycle hire (3 - 9 August 2014).
 The costs of travel to and from Tilburg must be covered separately by the participant.